Giving a brand-new look to this old dresser was a job that I kept postponing until I couldn't delay it any longer.

 Now, what a fun surprise when you see that the drawers are lined!
 On the top three drawers, I used a paper I had in my stash for a few years already.
 I set them in place by first applying a coat of Mod Podge on the inside of the drawer, then gently smoothing out the paper.

-Sadly I didn't have enough of that type of paper and that's why the last drawer got another type.
+Sadly, I didn't have enough of that type of paper, which is why the last drawer received another type.

-A dark glaze was also used to accentuate all the detail and grooves on those legs.
+A dark glaze was also used to accentuate all the details and grooves on those legs.

 Well, my friends, I hope you've liked this dresser makeover!